Back to blog

 Example: A specialty fishing lure has only 11 sellers with 1,000+ orders, and none dominates — the top seller has 4,200 orders while the second has 3,800.
 Fragmented, not dominated.
 Saturation score: 85/100 (low saturation = high score).

-Dimension 4: Supplier Quality (15% of total score)
+Dimension 4: Supplier Quality (lighter weight)

 Supplier quality measures how reliably your supply chain will actually perform when you scale — because a product that works on paper but fails in fulfillment will generate returns, disputes, and chargebacks that consume all profit.